mswart/cany/README.md

 The goal is to support all (common) package manager - all from the some specification, although at the moment is only dpkg implemented.

+The difference to other packaging tools is that cany uses as much tools as possible to build packages in the recommended way.

+**Warning:** The gem has successfully built packages.
+But there are known limitations or problems.
+We collecting knowledge with the current usage and appreciate your feedback.
+With the 1.0 we will start with semantic visioning.
+Until then every updates tries to be as much compatible as possible but the more important goal is to create a better architecture and design -- so be careful when updating this gem.

 ## Installation

 Cany is a rubygem, it needs **ruby >=1.9.3** to work.
-But it is design to be lightweight.
-Therefore a:
+It is design to be lightweight, therefore a:

     $ gem install cany

-is enough to install it.
+is enough to install and use it.
 But you can add is also to your application's Gemfile:

 ```ruby
 gem 'cany'